Nigerian Navy Boosts Fleet To Combat Maritime Threats

-These acquisitions come as the service attempts to deal with a continued spate of pirate attacks in the Gulf of Guinea as well as oil thieves and other criminals in the Niger Delta region.
+These acquisitions come as the service attempts to deal with a continued spate of pirate attacks in the Gulf of Guinea, as well as oil thieves and other criminals in the Delta region.

-The director of information, NN, Commodore Suleman Dahun, said about 170 riverine patrol boats were built in Nigeria and more acquisitions are being planned.
+The director of Information, Commodore Suleman Dahun, said about 170 riverine patrol boats were built in Nigeria and more acquisitions are planned.

-He said just last week, France’s Ocea shipped the third and fourth C-Falcon interceptors (P273 and P274) to Nigeria via a cargo ship.
+He said that just last week, France’s Ocea shipped the third and fourth C-Falcon interceptors (P273 and P274) to Nigeria, via cargo ship.

 He said the first two (P271 and P272) were delivered at the end of 2020.

-He said: “over the last eight years Ocea has supplied one FPB 98 Mk I patrol vessel, eight FPB 72 Mk II and two FPB 110 Mk II patrol vessels to Nigeria.”
+“Over the last eight years, Ocea has supplied one FPB 98 Mk I patrol vessel, eight FPB 72 Mk II and two FPB 110 Mk II patrol vessels to Nigeria.”

 He disclosed that Ocea has also won three tenders for two additional FPB 110, one OSV 190 SC-WB and four C-Falcon vessels.